This guide will help you find the best electric toothbrush so you can say goodbye to that old-school toothbrush and hello to a healthier smile.

 You should also put into consideration the power setting before you buy an electric brush.
 The power setting should be in such a way that it can be reduced or increased as required by the user.
 A lower power setting is ideal for small children considering the fact that they have smaller mouths as well as fragile gums.

 Also, there are many important factors to consider when choosing the appropriate toothbrush.

-- Head Size: Most brands of electric toothbrushes have variety of head sizes and not all sizes may suit you.
-Adults have bigger mouth and bigger head size suits them best.
-Kids on the other hand have smaller mouth and it is therefore recommended you buy them smaller head sized brushes.
+- Head Size: Most brands of electric toothbrushes have a variety of head sizes and not all sizes may suit you.
+Adults have a bigger mouth and bigger head size suits them best.
+Kids, on the other hand, have a smaller mouth and it is therefore recommended you buy them smaller head sized brushes.

 - Meeting Personal Needs: Electric toothbrushes are designed to meet the personal needs of the individual that is using them.
 A person with orthodontics or braces can get a brush that is excellent for this purpose.
 Others have special designs with additional features to make them perfect for children.
 These specialized toothbrushes give specialized cleaning for the particular needs of different users.

 Many dentists will tell you that you can achieve optimal dental health by flossing and using a manual toothbrush.
 While this is true, most people don’t do either of these things properly, which results in poor oral health.